hydroper/as3parser/docs/features.md

 _`::` tokens_: Keywords are valid identifiers after `::`.

 _Escaped definitions_: The language introduces the context word `escaped` to allow defining names that are reserved words.
 Use the meta-data `[ReadOnly]` to define constants and `[Modifiers("m1", ..."mN")]` to add modifiers.
-It defining variable definitions, getters, setters and function definitions.
+It allows defining variable definitions, getters, setters and function definitions.

 ```as3
 use escaped public::x = 10;